S3-working-group/s3-practical-guide/docs/service-organization.md

 -   improves potential for equivalence between various entities
 -   increases cross-departmental/organizational alignment
--   supports multi-agency collaboration between departments/organizations with different primary motives, or that are in conflict
+-   supports multi-agency collaboration between departments or organizations with different primary motives, or that are in conflict
 -   suitable for one-off projects, or ongoing collaboration

 **Note:** a service organization is sometimes referred to as a **backbone organization**.